Clean-Master-Privacy/.github/README.md

 January 04, 2025 21:00: Feature testing has passed.

-January 04, 2025 21:20: Additional details to scanning and acceleration engines.
+January 04, 2025 21:20: Additional details to scanning and acceleration engines..

 January 04, 2025 21:20: Junk file cleaning and antivirus functions have been updated.